 3. TRANSACTIONS.

-(a) Each Transaction executed by Counterparty through the Website shall be subject to the terms and conditions of this Agreement, the short descriptions and the long definitions posted on the Website (regardless of whether Counterparty actually "clicks" on the designated space or views such information) in respect of the products which are the subject matter of the relevant Transaction, and any master agreement between Counterparty and the Enron entity trading in such product on the Website which is in effect as of the date of execution of such Transaction, provided that, if no such master agreement is in effect as of the date of execution of such Transaction, the Transaction shall be subject to the terms and conditions (including "General Terms and Conditions" or "GTCs") established by Enron which are then in effect with respect to such Transaction and are posted on the Website, and/or any other written agreements between the parties in respect of the products which are the subject matter of the relevant Transaction from time to time.
-With respect to financially settled Transactions, a master agreement between Counterparty and either Enron North America (ENA) or Enron Canada (EC) will govern relevant Transactions between Counterparty and ENA or EC.?
+(a) Each Transaction executed by Counterparty through the Website shall be subject to the terms and conditions of this Agreement, the short descriptions and the long definitions posted on the Website (regardless of whether Counterparty actually "clicks" on the designated space or views such information) in respect of the products which are the subject matter of the relevant Transaction, and the terms and conditions (especially "General Terms and Conditions" or "GTCs") established by Enron which are then in effect with respect to such Transaction and are posted on the Website, and/or any other written agreements between the parties in respect of the products which are the subject matter of the relevant Transaction from time to time.

 (b) A Transaction will be initiated by Counterparty offering to buy from, or sell to, Enron, by "clicking" on the designated spaces on the Website.
+Counterparty agrees not to withdraw its offer once it has been made.
 The Website is not, and shall not be construed as, an offer to buy or sell by Enron.

 (c) Enron may accept or reject Counterparty’s offer at its sole discretion.
 A Transaction shall be deemed executed at the time that Enron first signifies its acceptance of Counterparty’s offer, accessible on the Website server.
+Enron agrees not to withdraw its acceptance once it has been confirmed.

-(d) Each Transaction entered into by Counterparty through the Website will be executed with the Enron entity that is a party to the master agreement with Counterparty applicable to such Transactions, if any, or, if no such master agreement or other written agreement is in place, the Enron entity identified on the GTCs applicable to such Transaction and posted on the Website.
+(d) Each Transaction entered into by Counterparty through the Website will be executed with the Enron entity identified on the GTCs applicable to such Transaction and posted on the Website.

-(e) Enron may furnish Counterparty with a confirmation of each Transaction executed through the Website and the terms of each such confirmation shall be valid and binding on Counterparty unless objected to within three business days of the date of transmission thereof.
-In the event of any conflict between the terms of this Agreement, any applicable master agreement or any applicable GTCs, and the terms of such confirmation, the terms of the confirmation shall control.
+(e) Enron will furnish Counterparty with a written confirmation of each Transaction executed through the Website, but in the event of any conflict, Enron’s electronic records or paper copies of such electronic records shall prevail.

 4. LIMITATION OF LIABILITY; INDEMNITY.